dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 $$
 where $f$ is homogeneous.

-The surface $X$ is smooth if the underlying points form a manifold, or equivalently if the partials don't simulteanously vanish
+The surface $X$ is smooth if the underlying points form a manifold, or equivalently if the partials don't simultaneously vanish.

+**Theorem ()**